teuzowebdeveloper9/algorithms/README.md

 ### 4. Merge Sort
 ![Gif binary search](  https://raw.githubusercontent.com/teuzowebdeveloper9/algorithms/refs/heads/Images/Merge-sort-example-300px.gif  )

-Merge Sort is a divide-and-conquer algorithm that splits the array into smaller subarrays, sorts them, and then merges them back together in the correct order.
+Merge Sort is a divide-and-conquer algorithm that splits the array into ?smaller subarrays, sorts them, and then merges them back together in the correct order.
 It has a time complexity of O(n log n) and is efficient for large datasets.

 #### How Merge Sort Works:
 1. If the array has one or zero elements, it is already sorted.